MisterRoy/quizapp/README.md

 ## 🏁Description

-<div style="text-align: justify">Quiz App is cross-platform mobile app, that allows you to test your knowledge on various technologies through quizzes.
+<div style="text-align: justify">Quiz App is a cross-platform mobile app, that allows you to test your knowledge on various technologies through quizzes.
 It's built with Flutter & Dart, and targets primarily Android and iOS.</div>

 ![login-screenshot](login.png) ![topics-screenshot](topics.png)
 ![demo-gif](demo.gif)